HowellDevine: History

 Howell and Devine met when Howell was booked to open for Devine's band at a show in San Francisco.
 Two years later, Chris Strachwitz, who founded Arhoolie Records in 1960, discovered HowellDevine playing in that city's Mission District, saying the band reminded him of the music he experienced in Mississippi Delta juke joints.
 He then signed them to Arhoolie for the two albums that followed, Jumps, Boogies & Wobbles and Modern Sounds of Ancient Juju.

 Howell took up the blues harmonica at age 14.
-While still a teenager, he would sit in during blues shows at venues in Oakland, CA that would allow a minor to play, including Eli's Mile High Club and Your Place Too, where he played with Haskell Robert Sadler, also known as Cool Papa.
+While still a teenager, he would sit in during blues shows at venues in Oakland, CA that would allow a minor to play, including Eli's Mile High Club and Your Place Too, where he played with Haskell Sadler, also known as Cool Papa.
 Later he would also play harmonica with Arkansas-born country blues guitarist/singer Robert Lowery in Santa Cruz, CA. Howell's chief harmonica influences are Sonny Boy Williamson II, Little Walter, and Sonny Terry.
 He took up guitar in his later teenage years.

 Devine has been a percussionist in the Bay Area's vintage jazz, blues, and country scene for decades.
 Citing Baby Dodds, Zutty Singleton and Francis Clay as major influences, he's appeared on over 32 albums and as part of Bo Grumpus, Lavay Smith's Red Hot Skillet Lickers, the gypsy-jazz combo Gaucho, and his own Devine's Jug Band, among others.

 Since 2012, the trio has included Kyle on bass, a veteran who's played with Lavay Smith's Red Hot Skillet Lickers and continues to play with The Waybacks, Americano Social Club, and Mal Sharpe's Big Money in Jazz, among others.

 On Delta Grooves, bass was played by Sam Rocha; Safa Shokrai played bass on two tracks on Jumps, Boogies & Wobbles and joins for occasional live performances.

 Ralph Carney played tenor saxophone on "Harmonica Wobble #2" and "Spoonful" on Delta Grooves.

 Kid Andersen played the Hammond B3 organ on "Sookie Sookie" and "Funky Miracle" on Howl.

+HowellDevine released Strange Time Blues on Dyna Phonic Records in 2022.